** This article is updated regularly. It was last updated in November 2019 **

 Working freelance means that you are free to manage your own time and your own workload.
 For those working in freelance jobs that can be done remotely – such as professional freelance translators – it also means that you can choose the location in which you work.

 Translators have a particular advantage when it comes to working in a new country, as they can use their linguistic abilities to offer language lessons as a source of additional income.

-Of course, before making any firm decision to move abroad, be sure to check out the residency and visa requirements, taxation system and other legal factors of your intended destination, in order to avoid any unpleasant surprises after you arrive there.
+Of course, before making any firm decision to move abroad, be sure to check out the residency and visa requirements, taxation system, healthcare arrangements and other legal factors of your intended destination, in order to avoid any unpleasant surprises after you arrive there.

 Once you’ve done your research, whether you’re planning a permanent relocation or just a few months experiencing a new culture, it’s time to pack your bags!

 November 2019 Update